iainctduncan/photobot/docs/installation_manual.md

 - note that in the above command, you must replace the name of the image file with your image and **/dev/rdisk2** with **/dev/rdisk{X}** where X is your disk number.
   Note that it is **/dev/rdiskX**, not **/dev/diskX** in this command
+### Linux image burning instructions
+- Right click on the downloaded raspian image file, and select "open with image writer"
+- Select the SD card as the destination, and confirm.
 ## Enable SSH: Alter the image to enable
 After we have created a Raspbian image, we will alter it to enable networking.
 Raspbian, for security reasons, disables SSH by default, so we won't be able to